TEAMMATES/teammates/docs/performance-testing.md

 First, open the terminal and navigate to the root of project folder.
 Start the backend server, i.e. `./gradlew appengineRun`, before running the performance tests.

+For more details about how to set up and run your local server, please refer to [Developer Guide](https://github.com/TEAMMATES/teammates/blob/master/docs/development.md).

 ### Using Gradle

 In a new terminal, navigate to the root of project folder and run the following command: